Doctor of Philosophy (Theological Studies) Program

 - Spring matriculants may take the exam prior to or during their first semester but not later than the July test date of their first summer in the program.
 It should be noted that NT/OT seminars may not be taken until proficiency is achieved.

 - Course: Students may pass a remedial course: NT 5251 (with a B+ or higher; a B for students in the Historical Theology concentration).
-Such a course should be taken at the MDiv level but does not count toward the 60 hours required for the PhD program.
+Such a course should be taken at the MDiv level but does not count toward the 50 units required for the PhD program.
 Students taking NT 5251 should fill out a “THS Language Study Contract & Registration Form” (found on the ADO page in MyTIU).
 As a reminder, NT/OT seminars may not be taken until proficiency is achieved.

 Biblical Hebrew